facebook/react-native-website/website/blog/2024-10-23-The-New-Architecture-is-Here.md

 +newArchEnabled=false
 ```

-- On iOS, you can reinstall the dependencies running the command:
+- On iOS, you can reinstall the dependencies by running the command:

 ```shell
 RCT_NEW_ARCH_ENABLED=0 bundle exec pod install